ScrawlrBox - Woodland creatures

 - Bleed-proof Marker Layout Paper, 75gsm

-Personal thoughts of the supplies
+My thoughts on the supplies

 At first glance the Spectra Ad Markers remind me of Copic (Sketch) Makers; A light grey, oval body with a coloured cap that correspond to the colour of the marker and of course the brush nib.
 I love it.